Our lawyers have extensive experience in preparing Wills, estate plans and resolving estate disputes.

 McQuarrie’s lawyers for trusts have the experience required to manage all your estate planning needs.
 From the complex to the relatively simple, our lawyers for trusts are able to construct an estate plan that serves your interests and, by extension, the interests of your family.
 Let us arrange power of attorney, committeeship and other protections that will ensure your wishes are carried out even if you are unable to communicate them.

-In addition to helping you plan estates, our estate litigation lawyers can help you resolve disputes.
+In addition to helping you plan estates, our estate and trust litigation lawyers can help you resolve disputes.
 Estate litigation is a specialized area of practice.
-It involves disputes among family members, friends and associates in the area of wills, ownership of property, and caring for the elderly or those unable to care for themselves or manage their personal and financial affairs.
+It involves disputes among family members, friends and associates in the area of Wills, ownership of property, and caring for the elderly or those unable to care for themselves or manage their personal and financial affairs.
 Estate litigation issues are not limited to matters that arise after a person has died but may also involve issues that arise before someone’s death.

 Here is a list of some of the issues that can arise in estate and trust litigation: